 Guinness is so synonymous with Ireland, it is practically the national beverage.
 However, this mindset overlooks the dozens of smaller craft breweries found throughout Ireland’s cities and townships, and dotted along its famously beautiful countryside.
-If you’re ever lucky enough to celebrate St. Patrick’s Day in Ireland, enjoy your token Guinness in the airport and then head out to experience one of these independent breweries.
+If you’re ever lucky enough to celebrate St. Patrick’s Day in Ireland, enjoy your token Guinness in the airport and then head out to experience one of these independent breweries for an Irish beer you haven’t tasted yet.

 Ballybrit, County Galway

 Galway Bay Brewery began as a brew pub known as The Oslo.
-In its 10 years of brewing, Galway Bay has developed a diverse line of 6 year-round beers.
-These range from Full Sail, an IPA brewed with American hops, to Buried at Sea, a robust milk stout.
-You can find their beers in eight different bars between Galway and Dublin, and you can expect to see them elsewhere as they ramp up production.
+In its 14 years of brewing, Galway Bay has developed a diverse line of seven year-round beers.
+These range from Full Sail, an IPA brewed with American hops, to Bay Ale, a robust malted stout.
+You can find their beers in several different bars between Galway and Dublin, and you can expect to see them elsewhere as they ramp up production.

 Wexford, County Wexford

 Yellowbelly is not only the name of this brewery, but it’s also the name of its mascot.
 Described as a “Dr. Who”-like figure, you can find the Yellowbelly character on can art and tap handles, and he even has his own online comic series.
-Be on the lookout for Castaway, a passion-fruit sour and Kellerbier, a Helles-style lager.
+Be on the lookout for Castaway, a passion-fruit sour and Citra Pale Ale, 2019’s Beer of the Year.

 Mitchelstown, County Cork